info314/website/docs/assignments/pi-setup.md

 Except when otherwise noted, I recommend that Windows users complete all Linux networking exercises within Windows PowerShell rather than Git Bash or the Command Prompt.

 !!! info Recommendation
     For a much improved working experience, you should download the new __Windows Terminal__ application.
-This app is available in the __Microsoft Store__ or from https://github.com/microsoft/terminal/releases.
-By default, the terminal will run PowerShell, but it also supports Command Prompt and Windows Subsystem for Linux.
+This app is available in the __[Microsoft Store](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701)__ or from https://github.com/microsoft/terminal/releases.
+By default, the terminal will run PowerShell, but it also supports Command Prompt and Windows Subsystem for Linux.                                            ***If you download and install it via the Microsoft Store, it will likely prompt you several times to log in with a Microsoft Account.
+This is optional - Clicking Cancel, Close, Skip, etc. should still allow you to install the application.***

 #### Text Editor
 Among the many subtle differences between Windows and Unix-based machines is a difference in the control characters used to terminate lines in text files.
 In many cases, this difference will prevent Linux from parsing a file you've written and copied from Windows.

-To avoid this issue, install a code-oriented text editor that can be configured to use Unix-style line endings and use it exclusively for the labs and projects throughout this course. __Visual Studio Code__ and __Atom__ are common options.
+To avoid this issue, install a code-oriented text editor that can be configured to use Unix-style line endings and use it exclusively for the labs and projects throughout this course. __Visual Studio Code__, __Atom__, and __Notepad++__ are common options.

 To configure __VS Code__ to use Unix-style line endings: